 Now that the small list of updates is over, I’ll share a story.
 A few weeks ago, I installed an Ethernet switch.
 Somehow, I managed to make a wired connection more unreliable than WiFi…

-Also, one last thing, I’m taking out my signature in order to minimize the time it takes to type/format it, while in hope of a signature feature in WordPress.
+Also, one last thing, I’m taking out my signature in order to minimize the time it takes to type/format it, while in hope of a signature feature in wordpress web design Brisbane.

 Read More »